abbbi/qmpbackup/README.md

 ```

 Alternatively you can specify the uuid to be used for the bitmap names during
 the first full backup you create.
-This way the bitmaps will be re-used and must
+This way the bitmaps will be reused and must
 not be cleaned:

 ```